 The Remote Solopreneur pushes strongly back on conventional wisdom.

-It's an invite-only group of those wanting to move from a freelancer, creator, or small business owner mindset to a remote solopreneur mentality.
+It's an invite-only community of those wanting to move from a freelancer, creator, or small business owner mindset to a remote solopreneur mentality.

 If you have some initial questions, check out the FAQ below.

 Learn what a remote solopreneur is...and is not.

 If it's you now or what you want to become, sign up to get on the waitlist.

 (The full program details are not available publicly.)

 If you're super pumped, be sure to follow me on LinkedIn and send me a DM.

 Nope!
 Many self-described solopreneurs are traditional entrepreneurs, small business owners, consultants, creators, or advisors.
 They usually are isolated, don't know how to find or vet talent (especially globally), chase passive income too soon, can't scale themselves, and use outdated ways of running their business.

 Are small business owners or advisors remote solopreneurs?